signalfx/integrations/collectd-genericjmx/README.md

 ### LICENSE

-This plugin is released under the MIT license.
-See [header in plugin](https://github.com/signalfx/collectd/blob/master/bindings/java/org/collectd/java/GenericJMX.java) for more details.
+This integration is released under the Apache 2.0 license.
+See [LICENSE](./LICENSE) for more details.